cwcrystal8/AP-CS-Final-Project/README.md

     * Must learn how to import pictures
   * Writing and testing Window Class
   * Writing and testing Candy Class (and all subclasses)
+  * Potential additional features
 ~~~~~~~
 ~~~~~~~
 Notes:
-We have written our project proposal, created the repository on GitHub, and outlined what our project would look like, how it would behave, etc. Within the next week, our goal is to research GUI, and write a class outline for all the classes (data fields, method signatures, etc.).
+We have written our project proposal, created the repository on GitHub, and outlined what our project should look like (how it would behave, etc.).
+Within the next week, our goal is to research GUI, and write a class outline for all the classes (data fields, method signatures, etc.).